-Bits[2:0] (CWSIGN, BWSIGN, and AWSIGN, respectively) in the PHSIGN register are set simultaneously with the REVAPC, REVAPB, and REVAPA bits.
-They indicate the sign of the power.
-When they are 0, the corresponding power is positive.
-When they are 1, the corresponding power is negative.
+Bits [2:0] (CWSIGN, BWSIGN, and AWSIGN, respectively) in the PHSIGN register are set simultaneously with the REVAPC, REVAPB, and REVAPA bits; these bits indicate the sign of the power.
+When these bits are set to 0, the corresponding power is positive; when they are set to 1, the corresponding power is negative.

-Bit REVAPx of STATUSO and Bit xWSIGN in the PHSIGN register refer to the total active power of Phase x, the power type being selected by Bit 6 (REVAPSEL) in the ACCMODE register.
+Bit REVAPx in the STATUS0 register and Bit xWSIGN in the PHSIGN register refer to the total active power of Phase x, the power type that is selected by Bit 6 (REVAPSEL) in the ACCMODE register.

-Interrupts attached to Bits[8:6] (REVAPC, REVAPB, and REVAPA, respectively) in the STATUS0 register can be enabled by setting Bits[8:6] in the MASK0 register.
-If enabled, the $\overline{IRQ0}$ pin is set low, and the status bit is set to 1 whenever a change of sign occurs.
-To find the phase that triggered the interrupt, the PHSIGN register is read immediately after reading the STATUS0 register.
-Next, the status bit is cleared and the $\overline{IRQ0}$ pin is returned to high by writing to the STATUS0 register with the corresponding bit set to 1.
+Interrupts attached to Bits[8:6] (REVAPC, REVAPB, and REVAPA, respectively) in the STATUS0 register are enabled by setting Bits[8:6] in the MASK0 register.
+When enabled, the $\overline{IRQ0}$ pin is set low, and the status bit is set to 1 when a change of sign occurs.
+To find the phase that triggered the interrupt, after reading the STATUS0 register, immediately read the PHSIGN register.
+Next, writing to the STATUS0 register with the corresponding bit set to 1 clears the status bit and returns the $\overline{IRQ0}$ pin to high.